HL7NZ/nes-ig/input/pagecontent/updateEntitlement.md

 * Community services card emtitlement (CSC)
 * Pharmaceutical subsidy card entitlement (PSC)

-Scenarios
+#### Additional information

+##### CSC
-* CSC
+* The update CSC operation should be used when:
-  * The CSC details returned from the entitlement service are different from the information on the CSC card the person presents with.
+  * The CSC details returned from the entitlement service are different from the information on the CSC the person presents with.
+In the update operation the new card number will be provided.
+The current entitlement.id (coverage.id) will be maintained, however the entitlement will be updated to present the new details as shown on the card provided by MSD.
   * A CSC entitlement needs to be ended as it has been entered in error.
+The card should be end dated with status 'entered-in-error'.

+##### PSC
-* PSC
+* The update PSC operation should be used when:
   * The PSC details returned from the entitlement service are incorrect and need updating.
-  * The pharmaceutical subsidy card needs to be ended as it has been entered in error.
+  * The PSC entitlement needs to be ended as it has been entered in error.
+The card should be end dated with status 'entered-in-error'.

 <div>
 {% include update-entitlement.svg %}
 </div>

-####  Update Entitlement processing steps:
+**Update Entitlement processing steps:**

 1. The user inputs details required to update or end the entitlement.
 2. The integrating application sends a PUT request to the NES *Coverage* endpoint with a payload containing the NesEntitlement resource to be updated.